phpbench/phpbench/docs/guides/writing-benchmarks.rst

 Benchmark Configuration
 -----------------------

-See the :doc:`Annotations and Attributes<annotributes>` reference to see how you can configure your benchmarks.
+See the :doc:`Annotations and Attributes<../annotributes>` reference to see how you can configure your benchmarks.